-The classical thinking as regards the notion of the human person is that provided in the work of Boethius which is that the human person is an individual substance of a rational nature.
+The classical thinking as regards the notion of the human person is that provided in he work of Boethius which is that the human person is an individual substance of a rational nature.
 The quality of rationality simply means a self-reflective consciousness.
 Plato considered reason as the highest part of the soul and so it is reason's primary task to guide conduct.
 Aristotle also considered reason as the highest faculty of the soul, and the distinguishing faculty that sets the human person apart from the other parts of nature.
 This foregrounds the Cartesian notion of the thinking self that is not only conscious of the fact that he entertains doubt but that he was in fact conscious of his doubting self-encapsulated in his classic formula, "Cogito ergo sum" (I think therefore I am).
-In developing this argument of the human person, Omoregbe (38) outlines six features that make a person to include: rationality, freedom, morality, sociality, interpersonal relationship, and individuality.
+In developing this argumentof the human person, Omoregbe (38) outlines six features that make a person to include: rationality, freedom, morality, sociality, interpersonal relationship, and individuality.
 In other words, for one to be considered a human person, he or she must be a rational being, a moral being, a social being, a free being, a being capable of interpersonal relationship and an individual being.
 These fundamental features outlined above do really distinguish the human person from all other beings in nature.

 Another important feature of the human person is the effort to clarify and understand what makes up the human person and the implications of such characterization.
 In the Cartesian system for instance, the human person is seen to be made of two entities or substances: thought and matter otherwise referred to as mind and body.
 Whereas the mind is a mental or immaterial substance which is capable of thinking while the body is an extension of matter which is a material substance.
 These two entities are interconnected in the human person within which they affect and influence each other in some ways.
 The very exact nature of the relationship between the two different substances; one immaterial and the other material has remained problematic for scholars over the years since the time of Descartes who first characterized the problematic in a very interesting manner.
-Some of the various ways efforts have been made to account for the very nature of relationship will be considered in the subsequent study unit.

 The Judeo-Christian viewpoint suggests that the human person is considered as the image of God and a special creature different from the parts of the created order.
-In fact, the human person is seen as a finite being as well as a being that has some spiritual connections as well.
+Infact, the human person is seen as a finite being as well as a being that has some spiritual connections as well.
 While it is part of the created order and thus affected by the weaknesses and limitations of the earth or worldly affairs, it has the capacity to transcend same when it is able to devote itself to the highest values and practice - God.
 This theological and religious view reads meaning and purpose in the created order.
 Humans are ends in themselves and should not be used as means to an end.
-It also views the human person as a moral being who is morally responsible, (Onyeocha 211).
+It also views the human person as a moral being who is morally responsible, (Onyeocha 2009: 211).